Mareeam89/Wellio-Frontend-Project/README.md

-# Chronox - Frontend Project
+# Wellio - Frontend Project

 Wellio is a health management web application that helps users track their vital health data, manage medications, and consult trusted health experts — all in one simple, user-friendly interface.